-Ah, the ides of July…the sun is shining, the flowers are blooming, and, what’s that?
-Yes, if you’re lucky, you just might catch the elusive, odoriferous efflorescence of a man-sized flower that smells like a dead body.
-The roundup just put on some Drakkar Noir, so if the corpse flower has you down, and if you’re feeling a paucity of perspicacity, then nestle comfortably in the embrace of the trivia roundup.
+Ah, the ides of July…the sun is shining and flowers are blooming.
+If you’re lucky, perhaps you’ll catch a whiff of the elusive, odoriferous efflorescence of a man-sized flower that smells like a dead body.
+The roundup just put on some Drakkar Noir, so nestle comfortably in its embrace.

-1. Non-bay-area readers may not know that BART workers went on strike recently…but hey, did you know that strikes are at least 3000 years old?
-Artisans at the Royal Necropolis (wish we still had those) of Ramses III walked off the job because they were not being paid; the event was recorded on a papyrus which somehow survived, but no mention is made of its resolution.
-I’m sure it involved hiring a negotiator.
-Strikes even show up in the bible: workers building the Tower of Babel quit when god decreed that they would no longer speak one language and that there would be no more free donuts in the lounge.
+1. BART workers went on strike recently, and I discovered that strikes are at least 3000 years old.
+Artisans at the Royal Necropolis of Ramses III—wish we still had those—walked off the job to protest non-payment.
+The event is recorded on a papyrus that somehow survived, but no mention is made of its resolution.
+Strikes even show up in the bible: workers on the Tower of Babel quit when god decreed that they would no longer speak one language, and that there would be no more free donuts in the lounge.

 July 15th marked the 54th anniversary of the steelworker’s strike of 1959.
-With industry profits soaring but wages largely stagnant, some 500,000 steelworkers went on strike—the largest in US history, as best I can tell.
-Awesome newsreel footage:
+Some half a million steelworkers struck in protest of stagnant wages, which was the largest strike in US history, as best I can tell.

-The steel industry refused to grant wage increases unless the union agreed to forego rules allowing the company to introduce new machines or non-union workers (rules meant to prevent companies from diluting/busting unions by hiring replacements).
-So the workers went on strike and the US steel industry was shuttered.
-Eventually Eisenhower stepped in to invoke the “back-to-work” clause of the union-restricting Taft-Hartley act, and the union took the case to court.
+The steel industry would not grant wage increases without a concession from the union: eliminating union-busting rules against introducing new machines or hiring non-union workers.
+The strike continued and the entire steel industry was shuttered.
+Eventually Eisenhower stepped in to invoke the “back-to-work” clause of the union-restricting Taft-Hartley act, and the union responded by taking the case to court.
 After an initial victory,

-the Supreme Court ruled the act constitutional, forcing workers back on the job.
-By January of 1960, the workers had received a 7 cent per hour pay increase and cost-of-living raises, and rules about worker retention were kept in place.
-The entire ordeal was a Pyrrhic victory, though, as in the interim steel-based industries had discovered that imported steel was cheaper and of similar quality to that made in the homeland, thus beginning the initially slow, then very rapid, descent of the US steel industry.
+the Supreme Court ruled Taft-Hartley constitutional, putting workers back on the job.
+They ended up receiving 7 cents/hour raises, cost-of-living raises, and the rules about worker retention were kept in place.
+The victory was Pyrrhic, though: in the interim steel-based industries discovered that imported steel was cheaper and of similar quality to that made in the homeland, beginning the downfall of the US steel industry.

-2. Nellie Bly, born Elizabeth Jane Cochrane, became a journalist after writing a “fiery rebuttal” to an “aggressively misogynistic” column in her local Pittsburgh paper.
-By 23, she’d left Pittsburgh for Joseph Pulitzer’s New York World, where her initial claim to fame was an exposé on the horrific conditions in insane asylums—abuse, restraint, insufficient and/or disgusting food, cold water baths, etc.—for which she’d faked mental illness and entered a sanitarium.
-But you probably know her for her 1889 attempt to best Jules Verne’s Around the World in 80 Days (Verne’s publishers, with shocking foresight, almost convinced him to rename the book Around the World in a Remarkably Short Time so that it would remain profitable even as technology advanced).
+2. Born Elizabeth Jane Cochrane, Nellie Bly journalistic career started when she penned a “fiery rebuttal” to an “aggressively misogynistic” column in her hometown Pittsburgh paper.
+By the age of 23, she’d joined Pulitzer’s New York World.
+Her initial claim to fame came from faking a mental illness and entering a sanitarium, then writing an exposé on the horrific conditions: abuse, restraint, insufficient and/or inedible food, cold water baths, and more.
+But most know her for the 1889 attempt to best Jules Verne’s Around the World in 80 Days (Verne’s publishers, with shocking foresight, almost convinced him to rename the book Around the World in a Remarkably Short Time so that it would remain profitable even as technology advanced).
 Less well-known is that it was a race!
-Cosmopolitan (not that Cosmopolitan) sent their reporter, Elizabeth Bisland, on her own around-the-world trip, heading in the opposite direction.
+Cosmopolitan (not that Cosmopolitan) sent their reporter Elizabeth Bisland on her own around-the-world trip, heading in the opposite direction.

-Bly “won”, arriving back in New York just over 72 days later, and in the words of Jed Bartlet, “I’m particularly impressed she beat a fictional record.”
-Her victory was not without controversy and subterfuge: when she arrived on the west coast behind schedule, Pulitzer chartered a private train to bring her back.
-Bisland, meanwhile, had been in the lead but missed her steamer from England, possibly because of misinformation from Pulitzer.
-Bly would go on to a career as an industrialist and inventor; she’s most well-known in that regard for inventing the standard 50-gallon steel drum (no joke!).
+Bly won the race, arriving back in New York just over 72 days after she departed.
+In the words of Jed Bartlet, “I’m particularly impressed she beat a fictional record.”
+Her victory was achieved through subterfuge and created controversy.
+When she’d arrived on the west coast behind schedule, Pulitzer chartered a private train to bring her back at speed.
+Bisland was, at that point, actually “ahead” of Bly.
+But she missed her steamer from England, perhaps due to misinformation supplied by Pulitzer.
+Bisland went on to a long career as a writer.
+Bly became an industrialist and inventor—she invented the standard 50-gallon steel drum.
 She also invented a novel top for milk jugs and a stackable garbage can.
-Renaissance woman!
+A true renaissance woman.

 Other famous Nellies include NBA coaching wins leader Don “Nellie” Nelson (and his preferred style of play, “Nellieball”), baseball hall of famer Nellie Fox, small-town Nellie, Ohio (population 131), and the boat in Heart of Darkness.
 Other famous Nellys include Nelly.

 3. Bly’s 72-day circumnavigation record lasted less than a year: in 1890 George Francis Train went around the world in 67 days.
-The aptly-named Train had been a primary mover and shaker in setting up the Union Pacific railway, where he was evidently the brains behind the Credit Mobilier scam, a sort of shell corporation created to both bribe politicians and skim money off government rail contracts.
-A circumnavigation superfan, Train completed his first in 1870—no word on how long it took him—and it’s commonly thought he was Verne’s basis for Phineas Fogg.
+The aptly-named Train had been a primary mover and shaker in setting up the Union Pacific railway, where he was evidently the brains behind the Credit Mobilier scam, a sort of shell corporation created to bribe politicians and skim money off government rail contracts.
+A circumnavigation superfan, Train completed his first trip around the world in 1870—no word on how long it took him—and it’s commonly thought he was the basis for Phineas Fogg.

-A foppish dandy taken with wearing white vests and lavender gloves, Train was an engaging speaker and, uh, eccentric personality.
+A foppish dandy taken with wearing white vests and lavender gloves, Train was an engaging speaker and…eccentric…personality.
 In his autobiography, he claimed to have invented canned salmon, the idea of putting erasers on tops of pencils, and putting steps on the side of a carriage.
-In 1872, he ran (unsuccessfully) for president and defended the right of a friend to publish her views on sex; he was put in jail for several months for his troubles.
-Upon examining him, psychiatrists called him a “monomaniac, but not insane,” which is as backhanded as it gets.
-He was a strong supporter of women’s rights, and was the financial backing behind the Susan B. Anthony and Elizabeth Cady Stanton-helmed journal Revolution.
-When they first asked him to come to Kansas, then gearing up for a vote on women’s suffrage, he responded with a demonstration of how his eccentricity went all the way to the syntactic level: “Right, Truth, Justice is bound to win.
+In 1872, he ran for president, defended the right of a friend to publish her views on sex, and was jailed for several months.
+Psychiatrists examined him and decided he was a “monomaniac, but not insane,” which seems fair.
+He supported women’s suffrage and financially backed the Susan B. Anthony and Elizabeth Cady Stanton-helmed journal Revolution.
+When they asked him to come to Kansas, then gearing up for a vote on women’s suffrage, his response demonstrated that his syntax was equally as eccentric as his behavior: “Right, Truth, Justice is bound to win.
 Men made laws, disfranchising Idiots, Lunatics, Paupers, Minors, and added Women as junior partner in the firm.
 The wedge once inserted in Kansas we will populate the nation with three millions voting women.”
-And as with seemingly so many people we call “eccentric,” by the end of his life he was penniless, living on a park bench and talking to animals.
+By the end of his life, he was penniless, living on a park bench and talking to animals.
 For more, see here.

 Other circumnavigation notes: